 But unlike in the 1980s, agriculture is not on the edge of another farming crisis.
 To be clear: while the economy is shaky for American consumers, the agriculture sector is in a historically strong position to weather these economic changes.

 Here’s what you need to know about managing your farming operation with higher interest rates.

 First, it’s essential to outline what elements farmers should watch when thinking about their operations in the larger economy.
 In an interview with AgWeb, Virginia Tech professor Dr. David Kohl laid out five macro factors that will impact the agriculture industry:

 - Weather in the U.S. and throughout the rest of the world

 - Developing nations in light of slow economic growth worldwide

-If you do decide to lease or buy equipment, be sure to explore all your options for deductibles, such as Section 179.
-This will allow you to claim livestock, machinery and vehicles as a full business expense.
+If you decide to lease or buy equipment, explore all your options for deductibles, such as Section 179.
+This will allow you to claim livestock, machinery, and vehicles as a total business expense.

 If there were one piece of advice to the agriculture industry, it would be to settle in.
 While you may want to secure a long-term loan or purchase more equipment, you will want to limit your borrowing; only do so when necessary.